hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 wg.Wait()
 ```

-Our failure detection algorithm is a simple FIFO queue using go's channels, for the un-initiated in go-ism, it's conceputally an ["atomic circular buffer"](https://cs.opensource.google/go/go/+/refs/tags/go1.22.3:src/runtime/chan.go;l=33), if that doesn't mean much --  it's a 'concurrent safe queue', so we can handle network partitions and variable latency async!
+Our failure detection algorithm is a simple FIFO queue using go's channels, for the un-initiated in go-ism, it's conceptually an ["atomic circular buffer"](https://cs.opensource.google/go/go/+/refs/tags/go1.22.3:src/runtime/chan.go;l=33), if that doesn't mean much --  it's a 'concurrent safe queue', so we can handle network partitions and variable latency async!
 We send messages into a buffered channel, in our else block and read it (if/when) we have to retry in a seperate goroutine(s):
 ```
 s.retries <- Retry{body: body, dest: dest, attempt: 20, err: err}